 Plate full of protein french toast, ready to eat with whip cream and raspberries on top!

-I love a sweet breakfast every now and then, but I don't always want a calorie-dense breakfast that leaves me feeling sluggish the rest of the day.
-This protein French Toast is the perfect compromise!
+I love a sweet breakfast every now and then (looking at you belgian waffles), but sometimes I want something that feels a little lighter without sacrificing flavor.
+This Protein French Toast is the perfect compromise!

-If you are looking for more high-protein recipes, my #1 recipe on the blog is my high-protein overnight oats!
-They are super easy to make and perfect for meal prep!
-For those who would rather indulge, my Brioche French Toast is an amazing recipe as well!
+If you’re looking for more recipes like this, my #1 recipe on the blog is my High-Protein Overnight Oats — super easy and perfect for meal prep!
+And for those days when you want to fully indulge, my Brioche French Toast is an absolute must-make!

 Why You Should Make this Protein French Toast